PHY-111 is the first part of a two-semester sequence in introductory physics

 This sequence is intended for students in pre-medicine, pre-architecture,

-pre-dentistry, pre-law, construction, kinesiology, psychology, life sciences,
+pre-dentistry, pre-law, construction, psychology, life sciences, manufacturing

-manufacturing technology, aerospace technology, physical therapy, pre-optometry,
+technology, aerospace technology, physical therapy, pre-optometry, pre-veternary

-OF ALGEBRA, GEOMETRY, AND TRIGONOMETRY.
+GEOMETRY, AND TRIGONOMETRY.

-PHY-111 covers the subject of Newtonian mechanics including kinematics
+PHY-111 covers the subject of Newtonian mechanics including kinematics (the

 The associated laboratory, PHY-113, is an essential part of the introductory

 physics experience.
-We strongly recommend that you take the lab concurrently
+We STRONGLY recommend that you take the lab concurrently

 with the lecture, even if your curriculum is one of the few that does